ljholiday/partyminder/DATABASE_STRUCTURE.md

 # PartyMinder Database Structure

 > **Note**: Database schema updated and consolidated as of 2025-01-30.
+Major schema changes completed 2025-09-02 for circles implementation and privacy/visibility field standardization.
 All tables now have unified creation methods in `class-activator.php` with proper migration support.

 ## Core Tables